MargotKl/Peer-graded-Assignment-Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 The code book describes the variables, the data, and any transformations or work that were performed to clean up the data.

+<b>Data</b><BR>
+The tidyDataAverage.txt data file is a text file, with space-separated values.
+The first row contains the names of the variables.

 <b>Identifiers</b><BR>